JackIceHammer1/BestBuy-Tracker/README.md

 # Best Buy Product Availability Tracker

-This script periodically checks the availability of a product on Best Buy's website using their API.
+This script checks the availability of a product on Best Buy's website using their API.
 If the product is available, it sends an SMS notification using the Vonage API.

 ### Usage (Can be used without SMS capabilities, omit steps 3-5)
 1. Sign up for a Best Buy API key and replace 'API_KEY' in track.py with your API key.